FollyMaddy/lasergbrl2pen/README.md

 Can be run in cmd with a commandline or open your file with lasergbrl2pen_64.exe.

+A windows 64 bit binary is added !

 If my program becomes better i will add more information about the project.
 (this is it for now)